ThinkEQ/assembly-solutions-ltd/src/pages/news/accounts-manager-amanda-celebrates-10-years-with-asl.md

         really fortunate for my team as they do a great job to help maintain the running of my department.
       name: Amanda reflects on her achievement
-  - type: column
-    column:
-      title: Managing Director, Gareth is happy to see another team member reach 10 years
-      text: |-
-        "Amanda has been a brilliant addition to the team and I am delighted to

-        see her reach 10 years with the company.
-As our Accounts Manager, she

-        has a very important role, and especially through recent years where the

-        company has seen significant growth in a very short space of time.

-        Amanda does an incredible job and has built a brilliant team in the

-        accounts department.
-I hope she continues on our journey and reaches

-        another 10 years!"
 ---